 Spam Filtering

-Antispam filters score every email message and allow third-party validation of a sender’s trustworthiness.
-The software looks for both known spammers and keywords, phrases, and syntax that are commonly found in spam & phishing emails.
-In addition to using DNS and URI blacklists, greylisting delays inbound mail from unknown senders.
+SecurityGateway's advanced spam filter scores every email message and allows third-party validation of a sender's trustworthiness.
+It looks for both known spammers and keywords, phrases, and syntax that are commonly found in spam and phishing emails.
+In addition to using DNS and URI blocklists, greylisting delays inbound mail from unknown senders.
 If the email is legitimate, the originating servers will resend the email.
 Spammers typically just move on to another potential victim.

 Anti-Virus